mzazon/awesome-cloud-projects/aws/sagemaker-automl-forecasting/sagemaker-automl-forecasting.md

    echo "✅ Training data generated and uploaded to S3"
    ```

-   The generated dataset now contains realistic patterns that challenge forecasting algorithms with multiple seasonalities, trend variations, and external factors.
-This comprehensive data foundation ensures the AutoML process can learn complex relationships and produce accurate forecasts for diverse business scenarios.
+   The generated dataset contains realistic patterns that challenge forecasting algorithms with multiple seasonalities, trend variations, and external factors.
+This comprehensive data foundation ensures the AutoML process can learn complex relationships and produce accurate forecasts for diverse business scenarios across different product categories and regional markets.

 2. **Prepare Data for SageMaker AutoML**:

-   SageMaker AutoML requires data in a specific format with mandatory columns for timestamp, target values, and item identifiers.
-This transformation step ensures the dataset meets AutoML requirements while preserving the business context and feature information needed for accurate forecasting.
+   SageMaker AutoML requires data in a specific format with mandatory columns (timestamp, target_value, item_id) and optional related time series features.
+This transformation step ensures the dataset meets AutoML requirements while preserving business context and feature information needed for accurate time series forecasting.

    ```bash
    # Create AutoML-compatible dataset with proper schema